 We’re collaborative, productive, and enthusiastic coders working with NodeJS, RabbitMQ, PHP (Laravel & Drupal), Python, React, Redux, Ansible, bash scripts, MongoDB, and more.

 Our software is open source by default.
 We’ve contributed npm packages like node-request-retry, and Drupal modules like Optimizely.
 We manage our work in the open on GitHub and Pivotal Tracker.
 Every pull request is peer-reviewed.

 We deploy often, through Slack using our Hubot friend, George.
 We continuously integrate with Jenkins and Wercker.
 We maintain quality with unit and functional testing, and manual QA through The Specialists Guild.
 We measure and monitor with New Relic, StatHat, Logstash, Runscope, Ghost Inspector, Keen.io, and Looker.
 Our data warehouse is hosted MySQL in AWS.

 We're always looking for better ways to work, and end each sprint with a retrospective.
 We document our values and practices in an open-source repo.

 What you should have

-- Causiness (not a word).
-You believe in DoSomething.org and the power of young people.
+- Causiness (not a word): You believe in DoSomething.org and the power of young people.
 You want a great career in tech, and part of that means knowing that your work contributes to a greater good.
-You’re not satisfied with using your powers just to get more people to click on a button, or increase ad revenue.

 - 3 weeks vacation plus the week between Christmas and New Years (plus Summer Fridays from Memorial Day to Labor Day!).
 And your birthday & Valentine’s Day off...and a half-day on Halloween.
 If you’re in costume.
 Seriously.

-- A fun office environment, a gong, brownie bake-offs, and the best coworkers you could ask for.
+- A fun office environment, a gong, brownie bake-offs, spontaneous Hamilton references, and the best coworkers you could ask for.

 - Five (or six?
 We're losing count.
 That many!) different ways of making coffee.